 How does the FAO Forest definition harm people and forests?
 An open letter to the FAO

-Send an email to email@example.com and include your organization’s name and country.
+If your organization has not yet signed, we invite you to support the letter.
+Please send an email to email@example.com and include your organization’s name and country.

 In September 2015, during the XIV World Forestry Congress, thousands of people took to the streets in Durban, South Africa, to protest against the problematic way in which the UN Food and Agriculture Organization (FAO), insists on defining forests (1).
 The FAO definition considers forests to be basically just “a bunch of trees”, while ignoring other fundamental aspects of forests, including their many other life-forms such as other types of plants, as well as animals, and forest-dependent human communities.
 Equally, it ignores the vital contribution of forests to natural processes that provide soil, water and oxygen.
 Besides, by defining ‘forests’ as only being a minimum area of land covered by a minimum number of trees of a minimum height and canopy percentage, FAO has actively promoted the establishment of many millions of hectares of industrial tree plantations, of mainly alien species, especially in the global South.
 As a consequence, only one particular sector has benefitted: the tree plantation industry.
 Industrial tree plantations have been the direct cause of many negative impacts on local communities and their forests; which have been well-documented (2).

-The protest march that took place in Durban a year ago had people holding up banners saying Plantations are not Forests!, and ended in front of the venue of the World Forestry Congress, which was organised by the FAO.
+The protest march that took place in Durban in 2015 had people holding up banners saying Plantations are not Forests!, and ended in front of the venue of the World Forestry Congress, which was organised by the FAO.
 In response to a call from civil society leaders at the march, a WFC official left the Congress building to receive a petition that had been signed by over 100,000 individuals and groups from around the world.
 The petition called on the FAO to urgently change its forest definition and to define forests by their true meaning.
 But once again, the FAO did not change its definition.

 Nevertheless, something new did happen: Unlike the silence in response to previous demands for the FAO to change its flawed forest definition, this time FAO reacted to the protest, and sent a letter in response.
 One point in the FAO letter is particularly interesting.
 It stated: “There are, in fact, over 200 national definitions of forests that reflect a variety of stakeholders in this matter….”, and goes on to say, “…to facilitate the reporting of data…, a globally valid, simple and operational categorization of forests is required” in order that it can “enable consistent comparisons over longer periods of time on global forest development and change”.
 In writing this, the FAO attempts to convince us that its role is merely one of harmonizing the 200-plus different definitions of forests that different countries have.